 📍 Shaqra -Buraydah (200 km): 3hrs

-The little-visited town of Shaqra is gaining in local popularity thanks to a newly opened university.
-But before there were students, shops and Mcdonalds, there was an ancient town made entirely from mud.
+The little-visited town of Shaqra is an ancient town made entirely from mud.
 Here, and in the neighboring town of Ushaiger, explore the ruins of the mud village, enter a renovated mud house, and learn all about the people who lived here with a visit to a family-run museum.

 Overnight in Buraydah.